Airbnb exec to step down ahead of expected IPO

 Continue Reading Below

 Belinda Johnson told employees on Friday that she is stepping down as chief operating officer, effective March 1, according to CNBC, which first reported the news, citing an internal email.
-I

-n the email, Johnson said she needs to prioritize more time to spend with her family; she said the job often consumed too much of her time and caused her to miss out on important moments with her children.
+In the email, Johnson said she needs to prioritize more time to spend with her family; she said the job often consumed too much of her time and caused her to miss out on important moments with her children.

 “As I was watching her I realized, she’s not a child anymore, she’s a young woman,” Johnson wrote.
 “When did that happen?
 I can never get back the missed birthday parties and the school plays where my husband saved a seat that remained empty, and the time a dragonfly landed on her cheek and didn’t fly away.
 I’ve seen a picture of it, but I wasn’t there."